 In October 2023, federal bank agencies adopted a final rule to strengthen and modernize regulations implementing the CRA (the "CRA Rule"), which requires evaluation of bank performance to further address inequities in access to credit, and which would emphasize smaller-value loans and investments to low- and moderate-income communities.
 The CRA Rule also updates CRA assessment areas to include activities associated with online and mobile banking, and adopts a metrics-based approach to CRA evaluations of retail lending and community development financing.
-Some provisions of the CRA Rule will become effective on
+To date, a Texas court injunction is barring implementation of the CRA Rule.